-1. At a plastics shop, I ordered a piece of blue-tinted, 1/4″ (~ 6 mm) thick plexiglas for the base of the cake.
-In the below photo, it still has a brown protective paper coating on the underside so the color is muted but in fact the plexiglas was quite blue.
-See the above photo for the translucent water effect that it added to the design.
+1. At a plastics shop, I ordered a piece of blue-tinted, 1/4″ (~ 6 mm) thick plexiglas for the base of the cake for a translucent water effect.

 2. I cut a corrugated base in the shape of a moving fish body to fit the platter.